 Your Freeview channels are delivered through your aerial, so if you've been experiencing problems while watching Freeview, the problem might well be with your aerial.
 Make sure your aerial cable is connected securely to both the aerial socket at the wall and to your TalkTalk TV Box.

 For best results, we recommend you connect your TalkTalk TV Box to your main, rooftop aerial rather than a portable or indoor aerial.
 Find out more about TalkTalk TV and aerials.

 If you've been experiencing interruptions when watching programmes On Demand or while watching your Boost channels, then there might be a problem with the connection to your router.
 All this content is delivered to your TalkTalk TV Box via the internet.

 Make sure your Ethernet cable is securely connected to both the LAN connection port on your router and to the back of your TalkTalk TV Box.
 Also, ensure the Internet light on your router is lit with a green light.

 If you’re using Network Connectors, you should also check these cables.

 Your HDMI or SCART leads are what carry the image and sound signals from your TalkTalk TV Box to your TV, so simply making sure they're secure could help with sound or picture quality issues.
 Whichever lead you are using, make sure one end is connected securely to the back of your TalkTalk TV Box and the other end to your TV.

 For the best TV experience, we recommend you use the HDMI cable supplied so you can enjoy programmes and films broadcast in High Definition.
-If you need to connect using a SCART lead, these can be purchased from the TalkTalk accessories store.

 You'll even notice the benefits when watching Standard Definition channels, receiving a superior picture and sound quality through your HDMI lead.
 Remember you'll need an HD-Ready TV to watch programmes and films in High Definition.